 Survivor benefits are also available to divorced spouses if they had been married for at least 10 years and the surviving spouse meets certain criteria.
 Dependent children under 16, those 18-19 who are full-time students, and disabled children whose parent died are also able to receive benefits.

 For a parent to be eligible for a benefit, some qualifications must be satisfied.
 For example, a person applying for parent benefits must be at least 62 years old, and their adult child was providing at least half of their support and has since died.
 The deceased had to have enough work credit gathered before their death and their parent has to provide timely documents

 that prove the deceased worker was providing at least one-half of their support.
 These are just some of the important factors to keep in mind while applying for parent benefits.

 The parent’s benefit may stop if the parent marries or if the parent becomes entitled to a retirement benefit amount higher than the parent’s benefit amount.
 The benefit will be calculated based on how long the child worked and their average indexed monthly earnings.

 Often the two people in a married couple will not have earned the same amount of money over time.
 If your earned benefit is less than half the earned benefit of your spouse, you will be able to receive the greater of the two benefits.

+An important requirement for spousal benefits is that the spouse must be at least age 62.
 You may also be entitled to spousal benefits if you are taking care of a child under the age of 16 or an adult child who developed a disability before age 22.